 Location:

-CCLA’s office is located in midtown Toronto.
+CCLA’s office is located in midtown Toronto but we are open to hybrid work arrangements.

 We thank all applicants for their interest, but only those selected for an interview will be contacted.